cyberkaida/reverse-engineering-assistant/ghidra-assistant/README.md

 To test, choose and open a file.
 Find a function and open its Decompile window.
 Right click on a variable name and you should see a "ReVa" option in the menu.

+# Development

+Once you've completed a set of changes, you will need to rebuild `ghidra-assistant.zip`.
+Then, uninstall the existing version in Ghidra (follow the installation steps above, but _un_-check the entry) and then install the zip again.